-[Note: This testing must be carried out at a laboratory approved by the Veterinary Administration to carry out testing for scrapie prion protein (PrPsc).]
+[Note: This testing must be carried out at a laboratory approved by the veterinary administration to carry out testing for scrapie prion protein (PrPsc).]

-- 2.17 The ovine semen in this consignment was collected, handled and stored in accordance with the Code (Appendix 4.2.2.2.).
-Equipment which came in contact with the semen was either new or treated by a process recommended for the destruction of TSE infective agents in accordance with the recommendations of the Veterinary Administration .
+2.16 The embryos were collected, handled and stored in accordance with Code (Appendix 4.2.3.3.).
+Materials of animal origin used during the collection, handling or storage of the embryos contained no living micro-organisms, were sourced from Australia or New Zealand and were subjected to quality control methods in accordance with Chapter 10 of the Manual of the International Embryo Transfer Society (IETS) 3rd edition, 1998.
+Equipment which came in contact with the embryos, or the reproductive organs of the donors, was either new or treated by a process recommended for the destruction of TSE infective agents in accordance with the recommendations of the veterinary administration of the exporting country.

-[Note: Processes include autoclaving at 136 degrees C for 1 hour or soaking in a 2 percent available chlorine solution (equivalent to 20,000 ppm) for 1 hour. (from Appendix 2 USDA Voluntary Scrapie Flock Certification Program Standards)] - 2.18 The semen in this consignment has been stored: - only with other semen, collected for export to Australia, or of equivalent health status; - in sealed containers or in unsealed containers kept in a secure area locked under the supervision of the centre veterinarian, and - . since the end of the collection period until export in a secure place. - 2.19 The semen straws were identified and placed into new, unused liquid nitrogen in a new or properly disinfected container under the supervision of an Official Veterinarian.
+[Note: Processes include autoclaving at 136 degrees C for 1 hour or soaking in a 2 percent available chlorine solution (equivalent to 20,000 ppm) for 1 hour. (from Appendix 2 USDA Voluntary Scrapie Flock Certification Program Standards)]

+- 2.17 The embryos in this consignment have been stored: - . only with other embryos, collected for export to Australia, or of equivalent health status; - . in sealed containers or in unsealed containers kept in a secure area locked under the supervision of the team veterinarian, and - . since the end of the collection period until export in a secure place. - 2.18 The embryos were identified and placed into new, unused liquid nitrogen in a new or properly disinfected container under the supervision of an Official Veterinarian.
 The contents of the container were verified by the Official Veterinarian prior to sealing of the liquid nitrogen container and the number or mark on the seal recorded on the certificate prior to export.